spacelift-io/user-documentation/README.md

 Once you are happy with your changes, just open a pull request and ask for a review.

+The pull request can be merged by its author after getting at least one approval.

 ### Deploying Changes

 Changes are automatically deployed by GitHub Action when they are pushed to the `main` branch.
 It usually takes about a minute for changes to go live after the pull request has been merged.